 Allison believes those who were quick to cry suicide are probably part of why the police were quick to think, “Oh this is just a suicide.”

-Unfortunately, through the years Allison has continually been proven to be correct.
-One podcast insinuated that Rey’s alleged"mental imbalance" was displayed earlier in his life when he got in an argument with his water polo coach and was kicked off the Olympic team.
-So, his reaction proves mental instability without knowing the reason for Rey's frustration?
+Unfortunately, through the years, Allison has continually been proven to be correct.
+One podcast insinuated that Rey’s alleged"mental imbalance" was displayed earlier in his life when he got into an argument with his water polo coach and was kicked off the Olympic team.
+So, Rey's momentary reaction proves his mental instability?
 The same podcast cited a couple of Rey’s friends who said he regretted the incident for years to come.
 Well, OF COURSE, HE DID!!
 He missed out on the Olympics!!!!
 Believing that Rey's frustration with his former coach is confirmation of a mental disorder assumes too much without understanding the circumstance.

 Surface-level thinking isn't limited to podcasts.
 In an article for Screen Rant, a journalist irresponsibly suggests the following about Rey’s request to borrow Brad Hoppman's apartment a few days before disappearing: “Rivera had reportedly asked the aforementioned Hoppman if he could stay alone at his Jersey City residence on the top floor, which seems to imply that Rivera was suicidal.”

 Really?
 Seriously?!?
 Talk about ridiculous.
 Did Rey ask to borrow his friend’s apartment because it was on the top floor, or did he ask to borrow an apartment that just happened to be on the top floor??
 People regularly ask to borrow their friends’ vacation houses, but that doesn’t allude to them walking into the ocean and never coming back.
 Spending the weekend in a cabin doesn’t mean you're hoping for a selfie with Jason Vorhees.
 Likewise, taking a cruise doesn't imply that you're planning to jump overboard.